-Echo helps you order and manage your NHS repeat prescriptions.
-It also reminds you when and how to take your medicines.
+Echo delivers your NHS repeat prescriptions free of charge, making it easier to order and manage your medication.
+It also reminds you when and how to take it.

-Search services near you to check if your GP offers this service.
+Search services near you to check if your GP uses the EPS.

 When your GP approves your prescription, Echo will send the medicine to you in the post free of charge.
 Your order comes in a plain cardboard box designed to fit through your letterbox.

 Echo reminds you when you need to take your medicine, when you need to place your next order, and when you should see your GP.

 If you pay for your repeat prescriptions, Echo will charge you the usual NHS rate of £8.60 for each item.

 If you don't pay for your repeat prescriptions or you have a pre-payment certificate, Echo won't charge you anything.